chef/automate/components/docs-chef-io/content/automate/enhanced_compliance_report.md

 {{< note >}} The migration process of the data from the existing indexes to the new indexes happens asynchronously. {{< /note >}}

-To status the status of the migration, run the following command:
+To check the status of the migration, run the following command:

 ```sh
 COMMAND